canada-ca/digital-playbook-guide-numerique/fr/9-aborder-risques-securite-confidentialite.md

 - "Pre-certify" the hosting infrastructure used for the project using FedRAMP **(Digital Services Playbook (US))**

 - Use deployment scripts to ensure configuration of production environment remains consistent and controllable **(Digital Services Playbook (US))**

+- HTTPS only **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Holistic approach to securing GC services for publicly accessible sites

 #### Stage alpha